angel-torres/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b)	This snippen will run at O(n^2).
 This is because the for loop will increase as n increases consistantly.
 But because there is a nested while loop that also increases with the size of n, we multiply those values and end up with O(n*n).
 Which reduces to O(n^2)

-c) This snippet is O(n) because the larger the bunny ears then the more times the function will run recusively.
+c) This snippet is O(n) because the larger the number of bunnies then the more times the function will run recusively.

 ## Exercise II